Client SDK

 const client = new Client<typeof server>("http://localhost:2567");

-Once you have a client, you can connect to rooms.
+Once you have a client, you can join rooms.
 Choose the method that best fits your matchmaking needs.

 The most common way to connect.
 Joins an existing room if available, or creates a new one.